Tibesti–Jebel Uweinat montane xeric woodlands: Setting

 The ecoregion covers 82,200 km2 in the volcanic Tibesti Mountains of Chad and Libya, and 1932-m peak of Jebel Uweinat on the border of Egypt, Libya, and Sudan.
-The climate is arid and subtropical, but can reach 0°C at the highest altitudes during the winter.
+The climate is arid and subtropical, but can reach 0°C at the highest elevations during the winter.
 Rainfall is irregular but more regular than the surrounding desert and many of the lower wadis are watered by rain which falls higher up.

 The Tamarix tree occurs in this ecoregion.

 The Tibesti (and to a lesser extent the Jebel Uweinat massif) foster higher, more regular rainfall and cooler temperatures than the surrounding Sahara.
-This supports woodlands and shrublands of date palm (Phoenix dactylifera), acacias, Saharan Myrtle (Myrtus nivellei), oleander (Nerium oleander), tamarix, and several endemic and rare plant species, such as Ficus teloukat.
-The northern slopes are humid enough to support wetland species such as Juncus maritimus, Typha dominguensis, Scirpus holoschoenus, Phragmites australis and Equisetum ramosissimum.
+This supports woodlands and shrublands of date palm (Phoenix dactylifera), acacias, Saharan myrtle (Myrtus nivellei), oleander (Nerium oleander), tamarix, and several endemic and rare plant species, such as Ficus teloukat.
+The northern slopes are humid enough to support wetland species such as Juncus maritimus, Typha domingensis, Scirpoides holoschoenus, Phragmites australis, and Equisetum ramosissimum.